SensorsINI/v2e/README.md

   --shot_noise_rate_hz SHOT_NOISE_RATE_HZ
                         Temporal noise rate of ON+OFF events in darkest parts of scene; reduced in brightest parts.
+  --leak_jitter_fraction LEAK_JITTER_FRACTION
+                        Jitter of leak noise events relative to the (FPN) interval, drawn from normal distribution --noise_rate_cov_decades NOISE_RATE_COV_DECADES
+                        Coefficient of Variation of noise rates (shot and leak) in log normal distribution decades across pixel
+                        arrayWARNING: currently only in leak events --refractory_period REFRACTORY_PERIOD
+                        Refractory period in seconds, default is 0.5ms.The new event will be ignore if the previous event is triggered less than refractory_period ago.Set to 0 to disable this feature.
   --dvs_emulator_seed DVS_EMULATOR_SEED
                         Set to a integer >0 to use a fixed random seed.default is 0 which means the random seed is not fixed.